valencik/mastersAPSC/documents/thesis/thesis.md

 ## Author Name Analysis

-In this section, we describe the analysis which identifies and mitigates the issue of having multiple variants of author names in the database.
+In this section, we describe the analysis which identifies and makes steps towards mitigating the issue of having multiple variants of author names in the database.
 We will use the word "author" (formatted plainly and without quotes) to refer to an individual human being who contributed to a work that is documented in the NSR database.
 The term "identifier" (also formatted plainly and without quotes) will refer to the string of text that occurs in the database.
 The actual identifier strings will always appear in a fixed width typeface.
 For example, an author may be Andrew Valencik, and he may have more than one identifier such as `A.Valencik`, `A. Valencik`, and or `A.C.Valencik`.

-This analysis locates multiple identifiers in the database that correspond to single authors.
+This analysis locates multiple identifiers in the database that may correspond to single authors.
 This may be caused by differences in style from one publication to the next, changes in formatting, or simple typos.
 Authors themselves may opt in some publications to be identified by more than one initial and only one in others.

 Pritychenko reports 96200 unique authors in his 2014 paper @Pritychenko14.
 However, at the end of the data preparation stage in this work, the database reported 100147 unique identifiers.
-An accurate total author count is not particularly important for this work.
+An accurate total author count is not particularly important for this work creating a database and exploration application.
-However, correctly identifying and including all authors when doing network analysis is important.
+However, correctly identifying and including all authors when doing network analysis *is* important.

-Currently there are 41254 unique identifiers that appear only once in the NSR database.
+There are 41254 unique identifiers that appear only once in the NSR database.
 Some portion of those are author name variances that only occur once.
 Knowing that portion is important to understanding something about the database; in the [Initial Author Clustering](#initial-author-clustering) section we investigated how the database changed as we removed identifiers (referred to as "authors" in that section) below a publication threshold.
-This analysis depends on correctly identifying the number of authors who have published a given number of times.
+That analysis depended on correctly identifying the number of authors who had published a given number of times.
 Variances in the list of authors render such an analysis in inaccurate.

 After the data preparation and importing step, the database contains identifiers `A.Herzan` and `A. Herzan`.